 - Prepare an in-depth self-study report, so-called Self-Assessment Report (SAR), and submit it to the TMC/COTMES/IMEAc.
+For new medical school, the template for new medical school is provided.
 Thereafter it will take at least 4 months ahead of site visit assessment;

 - All key documents and evidence should be properly labeled and located in one room for the assessment team to facilitate the verification of evidence;

 - Fulfill all assessment, administrative and logistics requests made by IMEAc office and assessors for the purpose of carrying out the assessment efficiently and effectively;

 - Release and share best practices in IMEAc Benchmarking Database;

 - Pay the full assessment fees within 30 days before the site visit assessment; and

 1.3 Medical School Self-Study and Requirements for Self-Assessment Report (SAR)

 SAR submitted by the applying medical school shall meet the following requirements: